DIVERSIFOOD: High quality food systems

 'The public discussion of energy options tends to be intensely

 emotional, polarized, mistrustful, and destructive.
-Every option is
+Every option is strongly opposed.
+We can't be anti-everything!

 We need an energy plan that adds up.
 But there's